-The Session Library permits you maintain a user's "state" and track their activity while they browse your site.
+The Session Library permits you to maintain a user's "state" and track their activity while they browse your site.
 The Session Library stores session information for each user as serialized (and optionally encrypted) data in a cookie.
 It can also store the session data in a database table or in a plain text file for added security, as this permits the session ID in the user's cookie to be matched against the stored session ID.
 By default only the cookie is saved.
 If you choose to use the database option you'll need to create the session table as indicated below.

 Initializing a Session

 Sessions will typically run globally with each page load, so the Session Library must either be initialized in your controller, or it can be auto-loaded by the system.
 For the most part the Session Library will run unattended in the background, so simply initializing the library will cause it to read, create, and update sessions.

 To initialize the Session Library manually in your controller, use the rigLoaderLoadLibrary handler:

 Note: Keep in mind, if gConfig["sess_driver"] is set to "database" in your config file, that initializing the Session Library connects to your database using the default connection group specified in your database config file.
 If you need to choose another connection group connect to your database before initializing the Session Library.

 When a page is loaded, the Session Library will check to see if valid session data exists in the user's session cookie.
 If sessions data does not exist (or if it has expired) a new session will be created and saved in the cookie.
 If a session does exist, its information will be updated and the cookie will be updated.
 With each update, the session_id will be regenerated.

 It's important for you to understand that once initialized, the Session Library runs automatically.
 There is nothing you need to do to cause the above behavior to happen.
 You can, as you'll see below, work with session data or even add your own data to a user's session, but the process of reading, writing, and updating a session is automatic.

 A session, as far as revIgniter is concerned, is simply an array containing the following information: